nithin-sai-k/import-export-for-nsx/README.md

 ### 1.3.1.
 Install Python

 This tool is dependent on Python3, you can find installation instructions for your operating system in the Python [documentation](https://wiki.python.org/moin/BeginnersGuide/Download).
+Python 3.10 or greater is required.

 ### 1.3.2.
 Download code